ergoplatform/ergodocs/docs/mining/setup/solo.md

 ## Pools

-There is now a solo-mining subpool on [getblok](https://www.getblok.io/smartpools/)
+There is now a solo-mining smart subpool on [getblok](https://www.getblok.io/smartpools/).
+Alternatively 2Miners, solopool.org and others offer Solo mining.